janetxinli/glmPredict/README.md

 <!-- badges: start -->
 [![Lifecycle: experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#experimental) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) <!-- badges: end -->

-glmPredict extends the functionality of the `augment.glm` function of the `broom` package to make class predictions for a dataset with a Generalised Linear Model.
+glmPredict extends the functionality of the `augment.glm` function of the `broom` package to make and evaluate class predictions for a dataset with a Generalised Linear Model.
 This package was created for an assignment in [STAT545B](https://stat545.stat.ubc.ca/).

 ## Installation